Understanding the impact of a virtual peer support programme on psychological wellbeing and caregiver burden on family caregivers of people with MND

 Family caregivers play an important role to enable people with MND to continue living at home.
 Yet they often do not receive enough support and can feel alone going through an experience not shared by others.
 People who have lived experience of caring for someone with MND can have the understanding and empathy to support family carers navigate their caregiver journey.

 Peer mentoring can bring together a family caregiver, who is interested in talking to someone who has lived through the experience of caring for someone with MND, with a volunteer who is willing to share their experiences and offer support and insights.
-This study is led by Professor Louise Rose at King’s College London and supported by the MND Association and Marie Curie.

 What does taking part involve?